JMConde90/modulo-visualizacion-advanced-task/README.md

 # Map Background Scale

-Our boss got a link form a spanish news paper about choronavirus stats, he got astonished by the charts that we represented (https://elpais.com/sociedad/2020/03/03/actualidad/1583227754_157787.html), now we have to implement a chart that colours each european country depending on heavhy they have been affected by Choronavirus.
+Our boss got a link form a spanish news paper about choronavirus stats, he got astonished by the charts that we represented (https://elpais.com/sociencia/2020/03/03/actualidad/1583227754_157787.html), now we have to implement two chart that colors each Spain communities depending on heavy they have been affected by Choronavirus in two diferent case.
+Each chart have two indicator gravity:

+- Represent the infected numbers with a circular marks in each commuty.

+-  Represent the background colour map with a different scale of colour with a ratio of infected for each commuty.

 ![Europe Chart Corona Virus](./content/chart.png)